cedricbonhomme/newspipe/docs/index.rst

 Create a new user
 `````````````````
-Add a username and a password in the file **./var/password** separated by a semicolon, one per line.
+The default username is *admin* with the password *admin*.
+You can change the username and password

-The default user is *admin* with the password *admin*.
-The password should be hashed with the SHA1 function.
+via the management page.
+Passwords are hashed and stored in the file **./var/password**.

 Mail notification
 `````````````````